-1 Dead, 11 Taken to Hospitals After Shooting at Naval Air Station Pensacola
+2 Dead, 11 Taken to Hospitals After Shooting at Naval Air Station Pensacola

 An active shooting has been reported at Naval Air Station Pensacola, officials say.

-One person was killed in the shooting, the U.S. Navy said Friday morning.
+Two people have died in the shooting, the U.S. Navy said Friday morning.
 At least 11 people were taken to two local hospitals, the Associated Press reports.
 The extent of their injuries is unclear.

 The Escambia County Sheriff’s Office confirmed that a shooter was dead following earlier reports of an active shooter at the U.S. Navy base.